Rare Collective and Vintage Pictures of:

 On Politics:

-If someone talked about politics or world events in reference to a country or faction as being the possible cause to a problem or situation for example Doc (later in his life) would quote Marlon Brando from the movie - 'The Formula' in which Brando plays a well to do Oil tycoon and makes comment to his right hand man in the movie:
+(later in his life) might have taken a breath and quoted something from Marlon Brando in the movie - 'The Formula' in which Brando plays a well to do Oil tycoon and makes comment to his right hand man in the movie:

 Right Hand Man